FOVEA: Foveated Image Magnification for Autonomous Navigation: Introduction

 To address this challenge, we take inspiration from the human visual system; biological vision makes fundamental use of {\em attentional} processing.
 While current sensing stacks make use of regular grid sampling, the human vision system in the periphery has a much lower resolution than in the center (fovea), due to the pooling of information from retinal receptors by retinal ganglion cells.
 Such variable resolution is commonly known as foveal vision \cite{Larson2009TheCO}.

 In this paper, we propose FOVEAted image magnification (FOVEA) for object detection, which retains high resolution for objects of interest while maintaining a small canvas size.
-We exploit the sparsity in detection datasets -- objects of interest usually only cover a portion of the image. {\em The key idea is to resample such that background pixels can make room for objects of interest. } The input images are downsampled and warped such that salient areas in the warped image have higher resolutions.
-While image warping has been explored for image classification \cite{jaderberg2015spatial,recasens2018learning} and regression \cite{recasens2018learning}, major challenges remain for object detection.
-First, processing the images in the warped space will produce bounding box outputs in the warped space.
-We make use of differentiable backward maps to unwarp the bounding box coordinates.
-Second, it's much more challenging to identify regions for magnification.
-Empirically, we find that end-to-end trained saliency networks that work well for image classification fail for object detection.
-However, unlike gaze estimation and fine-grained image classification, the tasks evaluated on by \cite{recasens2018learning}, we have an explicit signal for saliency with object detection -- bounding box annotations or outputs.
-Specifically, we use dataset-wide priors and object locations from the previous frame (for video streams).
-We train a function that maps bounding box locations to warping parameters.
-Third, object detection has a much lower tolerance to cropping than image classification, since objects appear not only in the center but also near the edges of the image.
-We find that previous image warping methods are very susceptible to this issue, so we introduce an anti-cropping modification to the warping formulation.
+We exploit the sparsity of detection datasets -- objects of interest usually only cover a portion of the image. {\em The key idea is to resample such that background pixels can make room for salient pixels of interest. } The input images are downsampled and warped such that salient areas in the warped image have higher resolutions.
+While image warping has been explored for image classification \cite{jaderberg2015spatial,recasens2018learning} and regression \cite{recasens2018learning}, major challenges remain when applying such methods to detailed spatial prediction tasks such as object detection.
+First, processing warped images will produce warped spatial predictions (bounding box coordinates).
+We make use of differentiable backward maps to unwarp spatial predictions back to the original space.
+Second, it is hard to efficiently identify salient regions; in the worst case, a saliency network tuned for object detection may be as expensive as the downstream detection network itself, thereby eliminating any win from downsampling.
+In our case, we make use of cheap and readily available saliency cues, either in the form of dataset-specific spatial priors (i.e., small objects tend to exist near a fixed horizon) or temporal priors (small objects tend to lie nearby small object predictions from previous frames).
+Third, previous image warps (tuned for image classification tasks) can produce cropped image outputs.
+Since objects can appear near the image boundary, we introduce anti-cropping constraints on the warping.